GuruMaps/AndroidManual/01-launching-the-application.md

 ![](/assets/icon_gps.png) → ![](/assets/icon_gps_act.png)

-Once tracking mode is active, the app tracks your position on a map as you move.
+Once tracking mode is active, the map is oriented to the north and the app tracks your position on a map as you move.
 To exit the tracking mode, move the map.

 #### Driving mode {#drivingMode}